-We submitted our NDA for the 2.0 mg neffy dose for adults and children greater than 30 kg in weight to the FDA in the third quarter of 2022.
-Our NDA was accepted for review by FDA in the fourth quarter of 2022 with an anticipated mid-2023 PDUFA target action date.
-In the EU, our MAA for the 2.0 mg neffy dose for subjects greater than 30 kg in weight was filed and validated for review by EMA in the fourth quarter of 2022.
+On September 19, 2023, the FDA issued a CRL for our NDA requesting completion of a PK/PD study assessing repeat doses of neffy compared to repeat doses of an epinephrine injection product under allergen-induced allergic rhinitis.
+This request came after the favorable benefit-risk assessment of the PADAC to approve neffy without need for additional studies.
+We reported topline results in February 2024 from this additional repeat dose study requested by the FDA, and anticipate submitting our response to the FDA CRL early in the second quarter of 2024, with an anticipated PDUFA target action date in the middle of the second half of 2024.
+In the EU, our MAA for the 2.0 mg neffy dose for subjects greater than 30 kg in weight was filed and validated for review by EMA in the fourth quarter of 2022, and we expect a decision (CHMP Opinion) by mid-2024.
 We have also entered into partnerships for the development and commercialization of neffy in regions outside of the U.S., including our partnerships with Alfresa Pharma in Japan and Pediatrix Therapeutics in China to develop and commercialize neffy in those countries.
+Our partners expect to submit regulatory filings equivalent to an NDA in China and Japan by year end 2024.

-Furthermore, we also plan to pursue additional expansion in our pediatric labeling with neffy and are conducting a single-arm pharmacokinetic study in subjects 4 to 18 years of age.
+Furthermore, we also plan to pursue additional expansion in our pediatric labeling with neffy and have completed a single-arm PK study in subjects 4 to 18 years of age.
 The interim pediatric data including subjects greater than 30 kg in weight is included in our initial NDA.
-We plan to submit a supplemental NDA ("sNDA") for neffy for children weighing 15 to 30 kilograms to the FDA in 2023.
+We plan to submit a supplemental NDA ("sNDA") for the 1 mg neffy dose for children weighing 15 to 30 kilograms to the FDA following the potential FDA approval of the 2.0 mg neffy dose in the middle of the second half of 2024.
 We also plan to submit a post-approval variation to EMA for 1.0 mg neffy following the potential approval of our MAA for the 2.0 mg neffy dose.